 Stop the Surge

-You can’t really avoid the surge that often happens during a storm, but you can shield your heating and cooling equipment from it.
+You can’t really avoid the surge that often occurs during a storm, but you can shield your heating and cooling equipment from it.
 Install a high-quality surge protector where any heavy appliances, a furnace for example, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a jump in the line voltage.
-This will help protect the electrical components in your heating and cooling equipment that the power surge could damage.
-Remember to never touch any electrical components, and ask for a technician’s help if you are not comfortable using surge protectors properly.
+This will help safeguard the electrical components in your HVAC equipment that the power surge could damage.
+Remember to never touch any electrical components, and request a technician’s help if you are not familiar with using surge protectors properly.

-Your family and you need to find shelter first and foremost, but if there is time, turn off your heating and air conditioning system and cover the outside equipment with a tarp.
-Before turning your system back on after the storm, you must remove the tarp and clean up any debris.
+Your family and you need to find shelter first and foremost, but if time allows, shut off your heating and air conditioning system and cover the outside equipment with a tarp.
+Before turning your system back on after the storm, you must remove the tarp and remove any debris.

 This, Too, Shall Pass

 After the storm ends, ensure the system is safe before turning on your HVAC system.
-To get started, verify there are no signs of damage and clean any debris from around the system.
+To get started, verify there are no indications of damage and remove any debris from around the system.
 Try to evaluate and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 210-404-4233 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
-Once you’ve had the equipment inspected by an expert to ensure safe operation, turn the HVAC system back on ASAP to help dry the home and restrict mold from getting into your equipment or ductwork.
+Once you’ve had the equipment inspected by a professional to ensure safe working, turn the heating and air conditioning system back on ASAP to help dry the home and restrict mold from getting into your system or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Aramendia Plumbing, Heating and Air and learn about our membership options to help keep your HVAC system in working order through all the seasons.
+If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Aramendia Plumbing, Heating and Air and find out about our membership options to help keep your heating and cooling system in working order all year long.